poc-examples/cluster-bootstrapper/docs/quickstart/quickstart.md

 ## Usage

-1. Clone the repository and move to the repository directory:
+1. Clone the repository and change to the created directory:

    ```bash
    git clone https://github.com/poc-examples/cluster-bootstrapper.git